Selection of Members’ Books

 $5/copy or $6 posted.

-Dr Gillian Scott was a university lecturer in Biology for many years before deciding to devote more time to Botanical Art after she had studied with Mary Grierson in the UK in 1975.
+Dr Gillian Scott was a university lecturer in Biology for many years before deciding to devote more time to Botanical Art after studying with Mary Grierson in the UK in 1975.

 In 1991, Gillian was this country’s first winner of the prestigious Gold Medal of the Royal Horticultural Society (UK) and she was accepted as a member of the International Society of Botanical Artists at its foundation in 1986.
 She is also a Founding Member of The Botanical Art Society of Australia and of the Botanical Artists’ Society of Queensland.